OrionStarGIT/EnglishDoc/content/docs/kyma/master/apk-development/docs/08-Speech Ability.md

 }
 ```

-*Note: All parameters are fixed parameters and cannot be changed, otherwise the data may not be collected.*
+*Note1: All parameters are fixed parameters and cannot be changed, otherwise the data may not be collected.*

+*Note2: All the robots don't support VOIP/SIP protocol, even if use those settings.*

 There is a demo to show this function(worked with Mini):  [Download](https://orion-base-test-1256573505.cos.ap-beijing.myqcloud.com/cn_docs_file/2021-12-20_17%3A27%3A28_OrionAudioRecord.zip)